Ministry of Transport (New Zealand): Road to Zero

 In late 2022, Te Manatu Waka sought feedback on what is being called “a new approach to managing speeds”.
 The new Land Transport Rule: Setting of Speed Limits 2022, requires authorities to develop speed management plans with a whole-of-network approach.
 The revision of current speed limits is a key, but contentious measure the Ministry are considering in order to achieve the “Road to Zero” targets.

 In October 2022, it was reported that around 90% of New Zealand State Highways have an unsafe speed limit.
 Whilst New Zealand Police agree, public sentiment has been mixed, leading to a change of strategy in March 2023.

 Previously, it was suggested that 4% of the state highway network would need to have its speed limit lowered to become safe.
 Amidst criticism from the Government's Opposition and members of the public, in March 2023, Prime Minister Chris Hipkins indicated that the Government would now only focus on the most dangerous 1%.

 The state of current roading infrastructure has also been a key point of debate, with marquee Wellington motorway Transmission Gully receiving media attention in 2022 for lasting eight months before needing resurfacing.
 The motorway cost taxpayers $1.25 billion NZD.

 In 2023, the New Zealand National Party's transport spokesperson Simeon Brown said that roads were under-maintained across New Zealand.

+In 2024 the New Zealand Road Safety Objectives replaced the "Road to Zero" strategy.